-The 6 areas of your home never to insulate and the damage it could cause if you do
+7 areas of your home you should never insulate (and what could go wrong if you do)

 In certain spaces, the risks of placing insulation incorrectly can outweigh the potential benefits.
-For example, insulating areas prone to moisture can lead to problems such as dampness and mould growth, which not only damage your home but can also negatively impact your health.
+For example, insulating areas prone to moisture can lead to dampness and mould growth, which can damage your property and impact your health.

 2. Solid walls with no damp-proof course